Disappearance of Damien Nettles: Investigation

-Numerous people who witnessed Nettles on the night of his disappearance alleged he looked as though he could’ve been heavily drunk and possibly somewhat confused.
+Numerous people who witnessed Nettles on the night of his disappearance alleged he looked as though he could have been heavily drunk and possibly somewhat confused.
 Another allegation was made that a drug dealer by the name of Bunny Iles had sold drugs to Nettles.
-A previous girlfriend of Nettles, Abbie Scott, revealed she believed there were some aspects of his life he was keeping secret, and went on to say it could have involved drugs, although she wasn’t entirely sure.
-However, it wasn't possible to completely verify all witness statements from the night of Nettles’ disappearance, as some of the CCTV footage from the High Street that could've featured him, was claimed to be lost by police.
+A previous girlfriend of Nettles, Abbie Scott, revealed she believed there were some aspects of his life he was keeping secret, and went on to say it could have involved drugs, although she was not entirely sure.
+However, it was not possible to completely verify all witness statements from the night of Nettles’ disappearance, as some of the CCTV footage from the High Street that could've featured him, was claimed to be lost by police.

 As of 2011, eight arrests for conspiracy to murder had been made by Hampshire Constabulary.
 All these people were released and nobody was charged.
 On 1 November 2011 two arrests were made in Cowes on suspicion of conspiring to murder after the police received information.
-The suspects were a man, aged 44 and a woman, aged 35.
+The suspects were a man, aged 44, and a woman, aged 35.
 They were both questioned whilst in custody and linked to an address in Marsh Road, Gurnard, Isle of Wight, which was searched by police in the hopes of finding Nettles, or any evidence related to the case.
 Prior to this, in May 2011, five arrests had been made on suspicion of murder.
 These included a man from Sandown, Isle of Wight, aged 48, a person from Cowes, aged 45, a person from Newport, Isle of Wight, aged 50, a person from Ryde, aged 37 and a person from Gravesend, Kent, aged 40.
 All were released on bail.
 A sixth arrest was also made in July 2011, a man from East Cowes, aged 38.
 He was also released.
-As of 4th October 2013, a £20,000 reward was on offer from Hampshire Constabulary for 6 months.
+As of 4 October 2013, a £20,000 reward was on offer from Hampshire Constabulary for 6 months.
 Despite receiving 30 accounts of information during this period, the authorities were still no closer to solving the mystery of Nettles’ whereabouts.
-Regardless of the family’s pleas, the reward wasn’t extended.
+Regardless of the family’s pleas, the reward was not extended.